mariworld/thegst/README.md

 1. Go to your Supabase project dashboard
 2. Click on "SQL Editor" in the left sidebar
-3. Create a new query and paste the contents of `scripts/create-tables.sql`
+3. Create a new query and paste the contents of `scripts/create-tables.sql` and `scripts/auth-migrations.sql`
 4. Click "Run" to execute the SQL commands

 #### Method 2: Using the Supabase CLI